Optimizing Scripts with asData

 In some cases, you might do less work, in some cases you might do more work, depending on your specific use case.

-The Plutus Tx library provides some helper functions to make this second style easier to do, in the form of the asData
+The Plutus Tx library provides some helper types and functions to make this second style easier to do, in the form of the "data-backed" standard types and the asData

 function.